 - The Parent Voices Initiative: The Parent Voices Initiative (PVI) was developed by the Stillbirth Advocacy Working Group (SAWG) which is co-chaired by the International Stillbirth Alliance and the London School of Hygiene & Tropical Medicine and funded by the Partnership for Maternal, Newborn and Child Health.
-The purpose of the PVI is to raise the voice and participation of parents bereaved by stillbirth to strengthen advocacy for stillbirth prevention and post-stillbirth bereavement support.
-The PVI includes two projects, of which one is the Advocacy Toolkit Project.
-This toolkit was piloted in India with providers and parents, our pioneers in helping us learn how best to support parents bereaved by stillbirth to raise their voices! - The Advocacy Toolkit Project: The Advocacy Toolkit Project aims to provide a simple advocacy training toolkit for stillbirth parent support organizations in places with large numbers of stillbirths, to introduce the concept and aims of advocacy related to stillbirth, and provide guidance to support parents to learn about how to raise their voices to help ensure their views and needs are heard within their country's health goal-setting agendas. - The India Providers' version of the Advocacy Toolkit Project: In India, there were no stillbirth parent support organizations when we started to develop this toolkit, and currently there is just one.
-Thus, awareness of many healthcare providers about stillbirth and its impact on affected parents may still be limited.
+The purpose of the PVI is to raise the voice and participation of parents bereaved by stillbirth to strengthen advocacy for stillbirth prevention and post-stillbirth bereavement support. - The PVI includes two projects, of which one is the Advocacy Toolkit Project.
+Two separate toolkits have been developed.
+The first is a toolkit designed specifically for parents and parent organisations.
+This was designed and piloted with bereaved parents in Kenya.
+The second toolkit, specifically for health care providers, was developed and piloted in India with health care providers and parents.
+Each toolkit can be further adapted for use in other settings. - The Advocacy Toolkit Project: Ultimately, the Advocacy Toolkit Project aims to provide a simple advocacy training toolkit for stillbirth parent support organizations in places with large numbers of stillbirths, to introduce the concept and aims of advocacy related to stillbirth, and provide guidance to support parents to learn about how to raise their voices to help ensure their views and needs are heard within their country's health goal-setting agendas. - The Health Providers' version of the Advocacy Toolkit Project in India: Awareness of many healthcare providers about stillbirth and its impact on affected parents may still be limited.
 Communication between parents and clinicians is a necessary step in ultimately supporting parents to advocate for stillbirth prevention and bereavement support.
 Therefore, the focus of the Advocacy Toolkit for India is on providers working within health facilities and communities: you! - What is in this toolkit?
-This toolkit will provide you with information and suggested approaches for deeper and more open communication with parents after a stillbirth, including: - Delivering bad news - o Acknowledging parents' grief - o Talking with parents about how and why their baby may have died - Making room for them to express their need for support - Discussing a safe plan for future pregnancies - o Providing respectful bereavement care to parents
+This toolkit will provide you with information and suggested approaches for deeper and more open communication with parents after a stillbirth, including: - > Delivering the news - Acknowledging parents' grief - > Talking with parents about how and why their baby may have died - Making room for them to express their need for support - Discussing a safe plan for future pregnancies - Providing respectful bereavement care to parents

-The toolkit will also help you to:
+The toolkit will also help you as a health care provider to:

-- o Raise awareness and educate patients about stillbirth - Advocate within your facility for increased resources for stillbirth bereavement support - Amplify the voices and needs of affected parents and your fellow providers related to stillbirth bereavement support in your facility
+- > Raise awareness and educate women and their families about stillbirth - > Advocate within your facility for increased resources for stillbirth bereavement support - Amplify the voices and needs of affected parents and your fellow providers related to stillbirth bereavement support in your facility

-TOOLS in this toolkit:
+TOOLS in this Toolkit: